Danish Newcastle player: “Start self-training!”

-Sørensen’s skills didn’t come out of nowhere, though, and the talent is now preparing to try his hand at a more serious brand of footballing at one of the most storied clubs in England.
+Sørensen’s skills didn’t come out of nowhere, though, and the talent is now preparing to try his hand at a more serious game of soccer at one of the most storied clubs in England.

 Training on one’s own yields results

 Self-training in addition to training with his club has helped Sørensen reach this point in his career and it is a central part of his mindset.